Jbleezy/BO2-Reimagined/README.md

 * Removed

 #### M27
-* Added to the Mystery Box on all maps
+* Added on Tranzit, Die Rise, and Buried
 * Upgraded: changed default attachment from Reflex Sight to None

 #### M8A1